We use cookies for analytics to improve your experience. Privacy Policy

 Yes.
 We advise investors, contractors, and operators on all aspects of the Duqm SEZ — SEZAD licensing, land lease agreements, construction contracts, the zone's tax incentive framework, and the specific regulatory and dispute resolution mechanisms within the zone.

-We represent clients before the Omani Commercial Courts and in OCAC arbitration proceedings.
+We advise clients before the Omani Commercial Courts and in OCAC arbitration proceedings.
 Oman's judicial system has specific procedural requirements, and our local practice knowledge ensures effective dispute resolution strategy from the outset.

 Our Muscat office coordinates with our Dubai hub for GCC-wide mandates, our other Gulf offices for cross-border transactions, and our Paris headquarters for European companies operating in Oman.
 This network is particularly valuable for energy and infrastructure clients with operations spanning multiple Gulf states.